AakankshaLanghani/IT-TrainingByPlusW/README.md

 - Stock Market Data Collection: Fetching, storing, and analyzing real-time stock data
 - Web Scraping Project: Extracting and saving book data from an online store using BeautifulSoup

+- **Class 6: Visualization with Matplotlib & Seaborn (February 25, 2025)**

+- **Matplotlib Basics**: Introduction to Matplotlib’s plotting library, setting up figures and axes.
+- **Customization**: Enhance plots using various line styles, markers, and colors for better clarity.
+- **Informative Visuals**: Techniques to make data visualization more engaging and insightful.
+- **Scatter Plots**: Visualizing relationships and correlations between variables.
+- **Seaborn for Statistical Visualization**: Leverage Seaborn to create aesthetically appealing and informative plots.
+- **Integration with Pandas**: Seamlessly visualize DataFrames for effective data storytelling.

+Would you like any modifications or additions?

 ## 🔄 Continuous Updates
 This repository will be **regularly updated** as the course progresses.
 New materials, assignments, and advanced topics will be added after each class.
 Stay tuned! 🚀